SunatP/Java/README.md

-# All Lab in 1 Semester :pushpin:
+# All Lab in 1 Semester

 | Lab Week 1 - 7 | Lab Week 9 - 14 |
 | --------- | ---------- |